SapporoAlex/Weekly-Earnings-Data-Update/README.md

     - Comparison with the previous week’s earnings.
     - Highlighted changes in earnings.
 5. **Report Storage**: Saves the generated report in the designated directory (`earnings_report_kyoto_machiyas`).
+6. **Email Notifications**: Automatically sends the generated reports via email to designated stakeholders.

 ## Benefits to the Company

 The automation of the earnings report generation brought several key benefits to the company:

-1. **Time Savings**: Reduced the time required to compile weekly earnings reports from several hours to just a few minutes.
+1. **Time Savings**: Reduced the time required to compile weekly earnings reports from several hours to just a few minutes checking the automated email.
 2. **Increased Accuracy**: Minimized human errors in data extraction and calculation, ensuring more reliable reports.
 3. **Consistency**: Provided a standardized format for earnings reports, making it easier to track performance over time.
 4. **Scalability**: Enabled the company to handle an increasing volume of data without a corresponding increase in workload.